shyampundkar/loan-calculator/README.md

 Loan calculator
 -
 Calculator Information:
 The Loan Repayments Calculator calculates the repayment amount depending upon the repayment frequency requested, which is dependent upon amount, term and interest rate.

 Based on:
 https://www.serviceone.com.au/BankingAndFinance/Loans/Calculators/LoanRepaymentCalculator

-ReadMe in html format is alo available at https://learned-shell-332900.ts.r.appspot.com/
+ReadMe in html format is also available at https://learned-shell-332900.ts.r.appspot.com/

 Technologies:
 -